Major League Soccer bans two former players for 'extensive gambling' on matches

 They were placed on leave after the league received suspicious betting alerts through its partners.

-“Major League Soccer remains steadfast in its commitment to match integrity,” MLS Commissioner Don Garber said in a statement.
+“Major League Soccer remains steadfast in its commitment to match integrity,” Commissioner Don Garber said in a statement.
 “The League will continue to enforce its policies, enhance education efforts, and advocate for the elimination of yellow card wagering in all states to protect the integrity of our competition for clubs, players, and fans.”

 In a statement, the Crew said it fully condemned the actions of Jones and Yeboah.